surniaulula/wpsso/readme.txt

 There's no need to manually re-enter descriptions, titles, product information, re-select images / videos, etc. like other meta tag, SEO and Schema markup plugins.

-**Optionally customize the plugin settings for different languages:**
+**Customize plugin settings for different languages:**

-Many setting options are language (locale) aware, which means you can customize their values for different front-end languages.
+Text, image and video related options are language / locale aware, which means you can customize their values for different front-end languages / locales.

 **Coded for maximum performance:**